 Maitland offers some fantastic accommodation options to suit all kinds of families.
-Escape to the country with a farm stay the kids will love at Eelah Barn Apartment or Hunter River Retreat.
+Escape to the country with a farm stay the kids will love at Hunter River Retreat.
 Or, in the heart of the city, stay in a one or two bedroom serviced apartment with self catering facilities at Quest Maitland.

 Book a special Autumn school holiday activity at Maitland Gaol, which first housed prisoners in 1848.
 See the Chapel glass painted by prisoners on the Workhouse Woes – Chapel Craft tour and make your own pattern.
 Or learn some prisoner slang on the Junior Sleuth – Slammer Slang tour.